MicrosoftDocs/memdocs/sccm/core/plan-design/changes/what-has-changed-from-configuration-manager-2012.md

 Periodically, an update version will also be released as a new baseline version (like update 1606) which can be used to install a new hierarchy without the need to start with an older baseline version (like 1511) and upgrade your way to the most current version.

- For more information about using updates, see [Updates for System Center Configuration Manager](../../../core/servers/manage/updates.md)
+ For more information about using updates, see [Updates for System Center Configuration Manager](../../../core/servers/manage/updates.md).

 ##  <a name="bkmk_servicepoint"></a> Service connection point replaces Microsoft Intune connector
- The **Microsoft Intune connecter** is replaced by a new site system role that enables additional functionality, the **service connection point**.
+ The **Microsoft Intune connector** is replaced by a new site system role that enables additional functionality, the **service connection point**.
 The service connection point:

 -   Replaces the Microsoft Intune connector when you integrate Intune with System Center Configuration Manager On\-premises Mobile Device Management